 Emotions, desires and frustrations need to be controlled, not rashly vented or gratified.
 Learn to handle them correctly.
 What causes me to get ‘steamed up’?
 How am I going to get control of this emotion before it gets a greater control of me – “It desires to have you, but you must master it” (Gen 4:7).
 “Do unto others as you would they do to you”, remembering that you must give an account to God of your actions (Lk 6:31; Rom 14:12; Heb 4:13).
 As abuse stems from selfishness focus on meeting your responsibilities, rather than ensuring your rights are met.
 It is taking advantage of others (Ex 22:22).
 Abuse can affect people at all stages of life – from the abortion of a foetus before birth, during childhood (including bullying at school), in marriages, in employment, and in later life where it is termed elder abuse.
 This is when aging parents are deserted and not visited by their adult children or are ‘advised’ to remain in their own home instead of going into a nursing home so their inheritance is not whittled away on care.
 Later still euthanasia can snuff out the earthly existence of those deemed unnecessary.
 Doing either good or evil to others is in effect doing this to Jesus (Mt 25:35-45).

-Any form of abuse produces scars in the spirit, soul and often the body too, as trust is violated and suffering occurs.
-Sometimes those subject to abuse are naïve, very compliant, and too trusting – believing everyone has good intentions.
-This makes them vulnerable to be taken advantage of, becoming ensnared in an ongoing cycle that is difficult to break.
-Children have no responsibility for the abuse suffered in their childhood yet often carry the effects into adult life and repeat the pattern.
+abuse suffered in their childhood yet often carry the effects into adult life and repeat the pattern.
 Abuse is contrary to what is godly as it disregards the wishes and wellbeing of others while breaking the command to love one another, by just focusing on selfish desires.
-Unfortunately, victims often feel guilty and accept the blame and treatment as justified, but when the legitimate boundaries of our rights are ignored and violated this is an incorrect assessment.
+Unfortunately, victims often feel guilty and accept the blame and treatment as justified, but when the legitimate boundaries of personal rights are ignored and violated this is an incorrect assessment.

 Various forms of abuse may be identified